 Stretching, breathing, meditating… doing yoga is a great way to start the week.
 Air Yoga and Meditation is situated in the Woodstock Exchange and offers Ashtanga, Jivamuti, and Acro yoga classes.

 If you’re keen on going really, really local, there’s no better place to do it than at the Locomotive Hotel.
 This former hotel (and other things which shall not be named in this article!), situated at the point Woodstock becomes Salt River, is home to a very down-to-earth fave hangout for locals.
 The alcohol is affordable, the pool tables worn but working, and the atmosphere – festive!
 The regulars are welcoming and hugely entertaining in equal measures.

-Woodstock markets come alive on Saturdays.
-Start at the Palms Market, pop into the Woodstock Exchange and end up at the Neighbourhoods Market at The Old Biscuit Mill.
-While you’re at the Biscuit Mill, power up your inner Sherlock and get some friends together for a HintHunt.
+At The Old Biscuit Mill, you can power up your inner Sherlock and get some friends together for a HintHunt.
 This fantastic murder mystery game has you racing against the clock to solve a crime in order to escape from the room you’re locked up in.
-I feel like I should mention that my team was part of the 40% of teams who managed to escape in time.

 Take an inspirational trip to Taunina in Fairweather House, Sir Lowry Road.
 Unassumingly tucked away in a quiet corner of the building, you’ll find a myriad brightly coloured bespoke teddy bears which are transforming the lives of the incredible women who have made them.

 Explore Woodstock’s colourful side streets on a guided Street Art Walking Tour.
 This experience is hosted by an enthusiastic and knowledgeable mural artist, Juma Mkwela, and gives you a glimpse into a number of this eclectic suburbs’ different facades.